MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/user-mode-crashes-in-microsoft-edge-normalized-by-usage-in-a-year-long-scale.md

 ---
-title: User mode crashes in Microsoft Edge normalized, by usage, in a year-long scale
+title: User mode crashes in Microsoft Edge
 description: The measure aggregates telemetry from a 7-day sliding window into a ratio of crashes in Microsoft Edge, caused by the graphics drivers, over total runtime in years ms.topic: article ms.date: 05/20/2019